 In Gordon’s hotel room, he entertains and cuddles up with a strikingly beautiful young French woman.
 Oh that we all could be 70 years old and command such attention from a gorgeous 30-something!
 Albert arrives and tells Gordon that he must speak to him alone, so Gordon politely asks his lady friend for some privacy.
 Now here is the difference between Twin Peaks and every other show on television: This is the part where the woman quickly leaves the room and we get down to police business — but not on a David Lynch television show.
 Instead we are treated to an extended scene where the woman drapes her shawl around her shoulders, puts on her shoes, checks her makeup in her compact mirror, applies lipstick, sips her wine, seductively walks to the door, shares some little kisses and canoodling with Gordon, then finally makes a prolonged, grand exit from the room while flirtatiously motioning with her hand.
 The entire production of this woman leaving the room takes about 4 minutes of screen time.
 The first time I watched this, I found myself getting irritated that she was taking her good old time to get out of there.
 Then somewhere in the midst of it all, I broke out in hysterical laughter and even missed some of Gordon’s dialogue afterwards because I was laughing so hard.
 I actually applauded at my tv screen.
 What a brilliant scene!
 If you thought this was all just an unnecessary waste of time, sorry but you probably shouldn’t even be watching the show.
 SIDE NOTE: I am going to attempt to exit a room in this way someday and I will let you know how it goes.
 I probably won’t be nearly as alluring and everyone in the room will just ignore me until I shuffle out the door.
 Once they are alone, Gordon talks about the French woman being in town to be there for a friend of her mother whose daughter has disappeared.
 Does this have any relevance at all?
 Probably not, but it’s fun to imagine that it might.
 Is it about the turnip farm?
 No, it is NOT about the turnip farm.
 Albert tells Gordon about the text message that Diane received concerning Las Vegas and they wonder what the hell it means.
 That makes three of us now.

 THE BITCH IS BACK: Ok, she wasn’t a bitch when we last saw her, but Miss Audrey Horne seems to have become a bit foul-mouthed and caustic in her middle age.
 She is now married to a bizarre, bookish dude named Charlie, although it is hinted that their marriage is some sort of business contract and not one of the loving variety.
 Audrey is desperate to go to the Roadhouse to find this guy Billy who she has been having an affair with.
 Billy’s been missing for two days and according to Chuck, the last person to see Billy was Tina, a person that Audrey hates.
 I feel like we have stepped into an Audrey spinoff show, because I don’t know any of these damn people.
 All of this cryptic drama involving characters we know nothing about reminds me of Catherine Coulson writing her letter in Lynch’s short film ‘The Amputee’.
 If you haven’t seen it yet, PLEASE check it out.
 I find The Amputee endlessly entertaining, but then I’M WEIRD.
-Charlie decides to call Tina to try and get some information for his distressed wife.
+Charlie decides to call Tina to try to get some information for his distressed wife.
 As Audrey waits and listens with baited breath, Charlie receives ‘unbelievable’ news from Tina, presumably about Billy.
 He ends the phone call and just stares at Audrey, obviously not about to give her any insight into the phone call at all.
 Audrey is in angry disbelief and shouts ‘You’re not going to tell me what she said?!’
 No he’s not, and we viewers are left hanging as to what this is all about.

 A few episodes back, a man ran into the RR Diner asking if anyone had seen Billy.
 It would make sense that this was the same Billy that Audrey is looking for.
 I mean, what are the chances that two separate characters named Billy go missing in the same TV series?
 UNLIKELY.
 Charlie mentions something about Billy’s truck being stolen recently.
 Could this connect back to the guy who told Andy that his truck was stolen and then disappeared before their scheduled meeting later that day?
 If that guy was Billy, then our Miss Horne has developed an attraction to a redneck dude who looks like he belongs in a Rob Zombie movie.
 But love is blind, right?